bbiswas1989/scHD4E/README.md

-Install the scHD4E package using the following: devtools::install_github("bbiswas1989/scHD4E") Installation of scHD4E depends on the installation of some dependent package: scDEA, limma, ROSeq, Seurat, MAST, data.table, plyr, dplyr, gmodels, SwarnSeq.
+Install the scHD4E package using the following: devtools::install_github("bbiswas1989/scHD4E") Installation of scHD4E depends on the installation of some dependent packages: scDEA, limma, ROSeq, Seurat, MAST, data.table, plyr, dplyr, gmodels, SwarnSeq.
-These packages also depends on many other packages.
-All the dependencies should be install correctly before installing scHD4E.
+These packages also depend on many other packages.
+All the dependencies should be installed correctly before installing scHD4E.
-We suggests the use of R software with version 4.1.1 for the implementation of scHD4E.
+We have used the R software with version 4.1.1 for the development of the scHD4E package.

 scDEA (https://github.com/Zhangxf-ccnu/scDEA): The dependencies packages of scDEA are BPSC, DEsingle, DESeq2, edgeR, MAST, monocle, scDD, limma, Seuart, zingeR, scater, SingleCellExperiment and aggregation.
-The guidelines of these package installation includs in scDEA in github.
+The guidelines of these package installations include in scDEA in github.

 ROSeq (https://github.com/krishan57gupta/ROSeq): Installation guides are here.